nsbarr/Gertrude/ARTISTSTATEMENT.md

 Gertrude is a visual poem designed for iOS.

-Gertrude was inspired by these lines in Gertrude Stein's <i>Tender Buttons<i>:
+Gertrude is built around these lines in Gertrude Stein's <i>Tender Buttons<i>:

 "In the morning there is meaning, in the evening there is feeling..."